dddddjent/System-Recovery/references/ArchInstall.md

 - `nmtui`: add a configuration for `ZJUWLAN-Secure` (it's the same as the one in KDE), activate it

 9. Install graphics driver <br/>
-   All of these require headers installed
+   All of these require headers installed (AMD skip this)

 - linux-zen: install `nvidia-dkms`
 - linux/linux-lts: install `nvidia`